 2.3.
 LR computation

-The 36 speakers were divided at random into two sets of 18 speakers to act as development and test data.
+The 36 speakers were divided into two sets of 18 speakers to act as development and test data.
 The same speakers were also used as reference data.
 Each dataset for each speaker was also divided in half to create two sets, which acted as mock suspect and offender data, allowing for same speaker comparisons.
-Thus, LRs were based on forensically unrealistic contemporaneous data.
-For each parameter, cross-validated LR scores were computed using a MATLAB implementation [15] of Aitken and Lucy’s [16] multivariate kernel density (MVKD) formula for the development and test data.
+For each parameter, cross-validated LR scores were computed using a MATLAB implementation [12] of Aitken and Lucy’s [1] multivariate kernel density (MVKD) formula for the development and test data.
 For each comparison, the reference data consisted of 34 speakers.
-Scores for the development data were used to generate calibration coefficients using logistic regression [8] which were applied to the test scores to convert them to calibrated LRs (LRs).
+Scores for the development data were used to generate calibration coefficients using logistic regression [3] which were applied to the test scores to convert them to calibrated LRs (LRs).
 This produced parallel sets of calibrated same-speaker (SS; 18) and different-speaker (DS; 306) LLRs for each set of input data.
-System validity was assessed using the log LR cost function (Cllr) [8], which penalises the system for the magnitude, rather than proportion, of contrary-to-fact LRs.
+System validity was assessed using the log LR cost function (Cllr) [3], which penalises the system for the magnitude, rather than proportion, of contrary-to-fact LRs.

 2.4.
 Systems

-Three front-end approaches were used to handle correlations between parameters.
+Four front-end approaches were used to handle correlations between parameters.
 For each system, different combinations of parameters were used to generate the OLRs.

 2.1.1.
 System (1): Naïve Bayes

 Following the naïve Bayes approach, OLRs were generated by taking the product of the LRs for each parameter for each comparison.
 This approach is expected to overestimate the strength of evidence (relative to methods which consider the correlation).
 It was included here to serve as a baseline for comparison with the other systems (i.e. better/worse performance).

 2.1.2.
+System (2): Mean

+In System (2), OLRs were calculated as the mean of individual LRs for each parameter for each comparison.
+Relative to the naïve Bayes approach (System (1)), the mean was expected to produce markedly weaker strength of evidence.

-System (2): Phonetic theory
+2.1.3 System (3): Phonetic theory

-System (2) was based on predictions from phonetic theory about the correlation structure of the parameters analysed.
+System (3) was based on predictions from phonetic theory about the correlation structure of the parameters analysed.
 Firstly, temporal parameters were predicted to be dependent on AR, such that faster speech should produce shorter segmental durations.
 Thus, the temporal parameters related to initial /t k/ were removed.
-Secondly, although source and filter information are predicted to be independent of each other, evidence from [16] suggests that f0 and F1 are correlated, particularly in Lombard speech (such as that used when speaking on the telephone).
+Secondly, although source and filter information are predicted to be independent of each other, evidence from [2] suggests that f0 and F1 are correlated, particularly in Lombard speech (such as that used when speaking on the telephone).
 Therefore, f0 was included in the analysis and F1 omitted.
 F1 was removed since it is also typically compromised by telephone trans-mission in forensic cases.
 Finally, all of the segmental vocalic formant data was expected to be correlated with the LTFDs, since the LTFDs already contain all of the segmental vowel data, providing information about the vowel system and the shape and size of the entire vowel space.
 The resulting system consisted of:

-AR

-f0 (mean & SD)
+AR, f0 (mean & SD), and LTFD (F2~F4)

-LTFD (F2~F4)

-These parameters were modelled as multivariate data using MVKD (i.e. including all features of each parameter) and then combined, as in system (1), by taking the product of the LRs for each comparison.
+These parameters were modelled as multivariate data using MVKD (i.e. including all features of each parameter) and then combined, as in System (1), by taking the product of the LRs for each comparison.
 These parameters were combined using naïve Bayes since they were, based on predictions from phonetic theory, expected to be independent of each other.

-2.1.3.
-System (3): Empirical correlations in the data
+2.1.4.
+System (4): Empirical correlations in the data